ReabetsweRamakatsa/Healthcare-Financial-Analytics/README.md

 # Dashboard Features & KPI Definitions
 Profit Margin %: Measures efficiency.
 High margins indicate strong negotiation with payers or excellent cost control.

-ROI Multiplier: For every $1 spent on departmental operations, how many dollars are returned in revenue.
+ROI Multiplier: For every R1 spent on departmental operations, how many rands are returned in revenue.

 Case Mix Tier: A classification to help administrators understand the clinical intensity of the department's workload.